Ben-G/Talk-FunctionalReactiveProgramming-iOS/Script.md

 #(38) Networking with Reactive Cocoa

-Now let's look how we can integrate network requests into this example, another area where RAC shines in my oppinion.
+Now let's look how we can integrate network requests into this example, another area where RAC shines in my opinion.

 #(39) Example App Part 2